Conquer a Cheeseburger Craving at the Sear Shack

 After a long day of eating this Sunday (so exhausting) I was suddenly famished and had a monster craving for a cheeseburger.
 I wanted to try something new and a friend suggested the Sear Shack.

-I went to the East Memphis one: it’s in the Sanderlin Center on the Fox & Hound side.
+I went to the East Memphis one: it’s in the Sanderlin Center.
 It’s a casual, order-at-the-counter type place with friendly service.
 They’d decorated for the holidays, but otherwise had a clean and simple atmosphere typical of this genre of restaurant: fast casual.

 How It Works

 The Sear Shack offers Angus beef patties grilled to order (single or double), served on homemade buns, and you can add bacon, American cheese, or both.
 Then you add any or all of the “free” (read: included) toppings, one of which is Sear Sauce, which I hear is basically Big Mac sauce.

 I appreciated this approach.
 Rather than choose which whimsically-named burger offers the closest approximation of the topping combo you want, you just…pick exactly what you want.
 The options are not overwhelming, and I mean that in the best way possible.